 Member Jurisdiction/ Location Address Coordinates Description of Designated Landfills (Current SCFM, Year Closed, Methane/Oxygen/Carbon Dioxide/Hydrogen Sulfide Content, Small, Rural, Active, etc.) Carroll County There are two landfills that are potentially candidates for this REOI, listed below (one active and one closed).
 There are three closed landfills that are likely not candidates for this REOI, details provided here: Hodges Landfill in Eldersburg (operated 1968 to 1981); Bark Hill Landfill in Uniontown (operated 1972 to 1981); and John Owings Landfill in Westminster (operated 1968 to 1988).
 Hodges Landfill and Bark Hill Landfill are very low generators and have simple passive venting systems, with insufficient gas to sustain combustion.
 The John Owings' Landfill gas system is a part-time flare and the flow is likely not sufficient enough for a project.
 The four closed landfill sites were capped during the period from 1991 - 1998.
 Northern Landfill 1400 Baltimore Boulevard Westminster, MD 21157 39.549504, -76.94383 Rural, active landfill.
 There is no LFGTE facility here.
 Current landfill gas output/flow rate is +/- 50 SCFM.
 The GCCS (defined below) is believed to have the opportunity for operational and efficiency improvement over its current condition.
 The most recent gas monitoring data report (2022 Tier 2 Summary Report) is attached, for consideration.
-Hoods Mill Landfill 7901 Kabik Court Woodbine, MD 21797 39.36215096 237859, - 77.01884080 303894 than at the Northern Landfill.
-It has an active landfill GCCS and is estimated to have flow at the flare Frederick County Reich's Ford Road Landfill 9031 Reichs Ford Road Frederick, MD 21704 39.372463, -77.352975 This is an active, rural landfill and no longer has a LFGTE facility.
-Frederick County is interested in the possibility of using the remaining gas as a propane replacement for the heating of the administration/maintenance building onsite.
-The current landfill gas output/flow rate (SCFM) over the past six months has been 433 SCFM, and landfill gas content/composition includes 24% methane, 1.4% oxygen, 22.6% carbon dioxide and 0.7% hydrogen sulfide.
+Hoods Mill Landfill 7901 Kabik Court Woodbine, MD 21797 39.36215096 237859, - 77.01884080 303894 Closed landfill: Operated 1981 to 1994.
+LFG generation is declining here but the flow rate is far greater than at the Northern Landfill.
+It has an active landfill GCCS and is estimated to have flow at the flare around 125-200 SCFM.
+Frederick County